TEALSK12/2nd-semester-introduction-to-computer-science/units/8_unit/01_lesson/01_lesson_canada.md

     * Give students 3-4 minutes to brainstorm and write down as many project ideas as they can.
 This should be done mostly in silence.
         * At this point, there should be minimal detail, no evaluation or rejection of ideas, and no discussion.
 In particular, students should not think about the difficulty or "coolness" of the project yet.
 Just write down ideas.
         * If desired, have each student share one idea.
 Do not allow discussion, criticism, or explanation-- each idea should be summarized in only a few words or a single sentence.

+---
+#### Emphasize with students...

+#### Curriculum Competencies - Understanding Context, Defining, Ideating

+Sofware is as useful as its abibility to connect with the lives of people, and do something purposeful, or be relevant in a real-life context.

+Brainstorming can be hard for a project idea can be hard.
+Start by observing the world around you, and people in daily life.
+The computer is great at doing repetitive tasks, complex tasks, and keeping track of data.
+What repetitive, or complex task, can you create a solution for?

+To help trigger some ideas:
+* What are some calculations that a computer can help do for you?
+* When was the last time you used a calculator?
+What was it used for?
+* What are some solutions that may exist, but don't work very well?
+* Are there areas that could benefit from custom-tailored software in your school, club, family, community, etc?
+* What are some current events or hot topics that affects your lives right now?
+Examples:  climate change, the spread of virus, high host of housing, school elections, sports team tryouts, etc.

+---

 4. ** Pitch writing **
     * Have students look at their list of ideas and spend a few minutes thinking about them.
 Then, each student should pick their **3** favorite ideas and write a "pitch" for the project.
 A pitch should be no more than a short paragraph and should describe the basic, high-level features of the project.
 The pitch should _not_ include any implementation details (scripts, sprites, etc.).
         * Pitches should include a moderate level of specificity-- enough for someone to imagine how the app will work, but not so much to get bogged down.
 Enforce the "one short paragraph" restriction.